ravening/dev_setup/Angular.md

   This works only with the input property and so works only in the child component.

   Or we can use template reference variable

+  Child to parent communication is done throgh

+  @Output event emitter